-Approach with caution at weekends, this is stag/hen party central, so unless feather boas and inflated drink prices are your thing, steer well clear.
-It’s definitely worth a visit to the Cavern Club, the club The Beatles originally made their name as in the afternoons they often have cover artists playing some of the fab four’s biggest hits.
+Approach with caution at weekends, this is stag and hen party central, so unless feather boas and inflated drink prices are your thing, steer well clear.
+It’s definitely worth a visit to the Cavern Club, the a recreation of the club The Beatles originally made their name as in the afternoons they often have cover artists playing some of the fab four’s biggest hits.
 Perfect for that authentic Liverpool feel.

 Liverpool’s gay scene isn’t on the same scale as Manchester’s, but it more than holds its own as a growing piece of Liverpool’s nightlife jigsaw.
 Set on the fringes of the business district, this small collection of bars and clubs hosted the cities first ever pride festival this summer.
-The gay quarter is located on Stanley Street; particular highlights are Garlands, Pink and The Lisbon pub.
+The gay quarter is located on Stanley Street; particular highlights are Garlands, Pink and GBar.

-If you’re of the skinny-jeaned, be-fringed persuasion, you are also well catered for here in Liverpool.
-Le Bataeu (or The Boat, to locals) is on Duke Street and plays the latest and greatest indie and electro on Friday and Saturday nights.
-It’s £5 for entry, but there are regular drink offers, especially early on in the academic year.
-Alternatively, there are many unsigned band nights, often free entry, on Seel Street.
-Heebie Jeebies have bands on in the outdoor courtyard and in the basement, The Masque often host some of the UK’s biggest signed acts and Zanzibar, too, is a hotbed of Liverpool’s brightest young bands.
+If indie, rock or alternative is more your thing, there are many unsigned band nights, often free entry, on Seel Street.
+Heebie Jeebies have bands on in the outdoor courtyard and in the basement, the East Village Arts Club often hosts some of the UK’s biggest signed acts and Zanzibar, too, is a hotbed of Liverpool’s brightest young bands.

 As one of the globe’s best known – and best loved – club brands, Cream’s spiritual home is of course Liverpool.
-Still housed at Nation, the club where it all began 18 years ago, Cream has expanded beyond the reaches of Merseyside in its lifetime to take over the world.
-Well, the dance world at least.
+It is still housed at Nation, the club where it all began 19 years ago, but like the Kazimier which neighbours it, Nation is set to close its doors for good very soon.

-Born out of the ashes of the old Barfly, The Masque is Liverpool’s newest club.
-With a 600 capacity in the main room, it attracts some of the biggest and most exciting club nights around – including Chibuku – whose upcoming headliners include Sub Focus, Hospitality, Adam Beyer and Annie Mac – and Circus.
+The East Village Arts Club (formerly known as The Masque) was born out of the ashes of the old Barfly.
+With a 600 capacity in the main room, it attracts some of the biggest and most exciting club nights around – including Chibuku and Circus, which celebrates its 13th birthday this September.